TahrimaM/HorseRaceSimulator/README.md

 5. **How to Invoke Methods**
 Textual version: The race is started by calling the startRace method, which is just the Main method located in the Part1 folder as startRace.

-Graphical version: The race is started by calling the startRace method located in the Part2 folder, .
+Graphical version: The race is started by calling the startRace method located in the Part2 folder, inside the RaceTextual.java file.

-Both versions are self-contained and do not require additional setup once compiled.
+Both versions are self-contained and do not require additional setup once compiled, inside RaceGUI.java file.

+## Dependencies & Installation
+Before running the simulator, make sure you have the following:

+- **Java 8+** installed on your system.
+  - You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or use a package manager (e.g., `apt`, `brew`).

+- A **command-line interface** (CLI) to run Java programs, such as Terminal (macOS/Linux) or Command Prompt/PowerShell (Windows).

+My code is IDE-agnostic, meaning it can run in any IDE.